Health Services

 Planned surgery.

-Communicable diseases such as chicken pox, strep throat, scarlet fever or fifth disease.
+Communicable diseases, i.e., chicken pox, strep throat, scarlet fever, or fifth disease.

 New diagnosis or change in your child’s health status.